cool-dev-guy/Brain-Is-Pixel/README.md

 # Brain-Is-Pixel
-BIP-Brain-Is-Pixel(An interface to code using mspaint &amp; other rastor softwares by using brainf**k language.
+BIP-Brain-Is-Pixel(An Compiler interface to code using mspaint &amp; other rastor softwares by using bfi module.
 `Made in python`

 ### Programming